 For many people, there’s no other smell so inviting as the one produced by freshly brewed coffee.
 If you feel in a better mood only by smelling this delicious scent, you’re not crazy.
 This happens because caffeine (and even the smell of it!) can trigger the production of dopamine, a chemical that affects your mood and brain performance.

 - Turmeric tea can be great as a mood stabilizer, as its antioxidants have been proven to reduce stress and depression.
-Just boil 2-3 cups of water, add 2 teaspoons of turmeric and enjoy your tea!
+Just boil 2-3 cups of water, add two teaspoons of turmeric and enjoy your tea!

 Extra Tips to Boost Your Mood Naturally

-Feeling grumpy, anxious, unfocused, or plainly sad?
+Feeling grumpy, anxious, unfocused, or sad?
 In addition to the food and beverages mentioned above, you can try out these tips and tricks to soothe your nerves and feel well again!

-Have the Best Breakfast You Can Get
+Have the Best Breakfast You Can

 Breakfast is the most important meal of the day as it replenishes your body with nutrients and energy, helping you become more alert and preparing you to take on the day.
-For your breakfast to be truly nutritious, it’s not enough to take have a cup of coffee and a cookie.
+For your breakfast to be truly nutritious, it’s not enough to have a cup of coffee and a cookie.

 Most importantly, don’t skip breakfast!
 Not having this essential meal regularly can worsen your mood and make you less energetic throughout the day.